 The charge of this Committee shall be to:

-- Develop institutional policy for the safe use, handling, and storage of hazardous chemical and biological materials, including recombinant DNA;
+- Develop institutional policy for the safe receipt, collection, handling, use, storage, transfer and/or disposal of biologically and chemically hazardous materials, including recombinant DNA;

-- Certify to granting agencies, as requested, that facilities, procedures, and practices for handling biologically and chemically hazardous material have been reviewed and approved by the Committee, and certify that the training and expertise of personnel is sufficient and appropriate;
+- Certify to granting agencies, as requested, that facilities, procedures, and practices for handling biologically and chemically hazardous material, including recombinant DNA, have been reviewed and approved by the IBC, and certify that the training and expertise of personnel is sufficient and appropriate;

 - Review reports from the laboratory safety division (TTUHSCEP Safety Services) of safety hazards in the laboratories at TTUHSCEP;

-- Supervise the institutional educational programs on the use of biologically and chemically hazardous materials;
+- Supervise the institutional educational programs on the use of biologically and chemically hazardous materials, including recombinant DNA

 - Review any protocols submitted to the IBC;

 - Make recommendations to the Vice President for Research (VPR) concerning the biohazards program.